In recent years, another benefit has joined that list of low-value, hygiene benefits:

 Meaningless sponsor mentions are all of the above.

 Let’s face it.
 You may have dozens of sponsors, plus your own marketing priorities.
-What a sponsor is going to be able to accomplish through your platform likely pales in comparison to the impact of leveraging the sponsorship across their own social media platform, and helping them see that is in your best interest.
+What a sponsor is going to be able to accomplish through your platform likely pales in comparison to the impact of leveraging the sponsorship across their own social media and other channels, and helping them see that is in your best interest.

 You should be including ideas in all sponsorship proposals for how sponsors can use their own social media channels to increase alignment and add value to your fans.
 You should be working with current sponsors to understand your fans, their motivations and priorities, their favourite things and their least favourite things about the fan experience, their passions.
 And you should be helping them see how they can use all of that to create powerful, meaningful leverage through their own social media channels.